privacore/helppages-findx/en/webmasters/findxbot.md

 | Indexpage | No |
 | Sitemap | No |

-#### Allow findxbot (example)
+#### Allow Findxbot (example)
 User-agent: Findxbot
 Allow: /

 ### Don't want your website in our new search engine?
-if you don't want your pages indexed by us, then please use robots.txt or block the IP addresses mentioned above.
+If you don't want your pages indexed by us, then please specify this in your site's robots.txt file, or block the IP addresses listed above.

-#### Disallow Findxbot bots (example)
+#### Disallow Findxbot (example)
 User-agent: Findxbot
 Disallow: /

 ### More about robots.txt
-We've opened up our public beta version in May 2017, and have added more than 2 billion pages to our index.
-And we've experienced a lot of creative web master tweaks, here is some of the [subtle challenges with robots.txt](https://www.privacore.com/2016/08/30/robots-txt-subtle-challenges/)
+We launched our public beta version in May 2017, and have added nearly 2.5 billion pages to our index - this number is growing daily!
+We've experienced a lot of creative webmaster tweaks, here are some of the [subtle challenges with robots.txt](https://www.privacore.com/2016/08/30/robots-txt-subtle-challenges/) that webmasters should be aware of.